InternLM/InternLM-XComposer/README.md

 ```

 ## Inference on Multiple GPUs
 If you have multiple GPUs, but the memory size of each GPU is not enough to accommodate the entire model, you can split the model across multiple GPUs.
 First, install `accelerate` using the command: `pip install accelerate`.
-Then, then execute the follows scripts for chat and web demo:
+Then, execute the follows scripts for chat and web demo:
 ```
 # chat with 2 GPUs
 python examples/example_chat.py --num_gpus 2